arcraik/neuroexo-website/people.md

    </div>
    <div class="modal-body">
        <img class="content peoplepic" src="/photos/Carolina.JPG" alt="Carolina Ramirez" width="200"/>
-     <div><p class="content">Carol Ramirez is a rising senior in the College of Engineering at Texas A&M University, pursuing an undergraduate degree.
+     <div><p class="content" align = "justify">Carol Ramirez is a rising senior in the College of Engineering at Texas A&M University, pursuing an undergraduate degree.
 She is majoring in Biomedical Engineering with a focused track in bioinstrumentation.
 For the 2021 summer, she is joining the NeuroExo team under Dr. Contreras-Vidal's lab.
 She is excited for this new project, as she works with leading-edge neurotechnology research to help people affected by stroke-caused disabilities.
 Her aim is to pursue a career that will work to bring novel and accessible health care/medical equipment to underserved communities, and provide them with a better quality of life.
 In her free time she also enjoys crafts and outdoor activities.</p></div>
     </div>
  </div>
  </div>